hyperledger/besu-docs/docs/private-networks/how-to/connect/bootnodes.md

     example, you run multiple nodes on Mainnet (discovery using bootnodes), but want to ensure your nodes are always connected (using static nodes).

-    To find peers, configure one or more bootnodes as described below.
-To configure a specific set of peer connections, use [static nodes](Static-Nodes.md).
+    To find peers, configure one or more bootnodes.
+To configure a specific set of peer connections, use [static nodes](../../../how-to/connect/static-nodes.md).

 ## Mainnet and public testnets